 Lifetime traffic updates

 Lifetime traffic updates allow your GPS to find alternate routes when traffic is heavy.
-It is sometimes be sold separately or purchased as a monthly service.
+It is sometimes sold separately or purchased as a monthly service.

 Lifetime Map Updates